International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

 Once all design decisions are made, the following functional elements must be specified and documented:

-- **Rules:** Define the expected behaviours, roles, and minimum technical and organizational capabilities required of participants (for example, required legal contracts, organizational certifications, staff skills, security practices, or operational governance targets).
+- **Rules:** Define the expected behaviours, roles, and minimum technical and organisational capabilities required of participants (for example, required legal contracts, organisational certifications, staff skills, security practices, or operational governance targets).

 - **Policies:** Specify the participation, access, contract, and usage policies that will be enforced by the data space participants and describe how these policies are verified and evolved.

 - **Membership certification:** Describe the mechanism and evidence required to verify and certify membership (for example, identity documentation, audits, or third-party attestations), including issuance, renewal, and revocation processes.

-- **Participant registry:** Establish if, where and how authorized participants and their self-descriptions are published or discoverable, and which attributes are visible to different query roles.
+- **Participant registry:** Establish if, where and how authorised participants and their self-descriptions are published or discoverable, and which attributes are visible to different query roles.

 - **Identity system:** Decide whether identities will be managed via decentralized identifiers (DIDs), centralized identity services (not recommended), or a hybrid approach, and document the control, governance, and privacy implications of each option.